Configure Vault for storing secrets

 $VAULT_ADDR/v1/auth/token/create | jq -r ".auth.client_token" > periodic_token.txt

-3. Verify your token works:
+3. Verify the token works:

 curl --header "X-Vault-Token: $(cat periodic_token.txt)" \